tbrunsch/Zenodot/README.md

   1. Configure settings for the parser: There are various options to configure the parser.
 See [Parser Settings](#parser-settings) for details.
 In this simple example we rely on the default settings.
   1. Create the expression parser: Parsers are created via the utility class `Parsers`.
 This class can also be used to create parsers for classes and packages.
   1. Define which expression to evaluate: In most cases, the expression will be given by the user.
 In this example we hard-coded it.
   1. Evaluate the expression in a certain context.
 This context describes within which instance we pretend to be when evaluating an expression.
 This is why the context is often referred to by `thisValue` in the API.
 If the context is the String "Zenodot", then the expressions "this.substring(4)" or simply "substring(4)" will return "dot" (cf. **ExpressionContextSample.java**).
 If the context was a list, then we would get a `ParseException` when evaluating this expression.
 Since the expression in the sample can be evaluated statically without any context, we specify the null literal as context.
 See [Evaluation Context](#evaluation-context) for details.
-Note that Zenodot operates on wrapper classes like `ObjectInfo` instead of pure `Object`s in order to track parameters of parameterized types and setters for fields.
-For more details see [Wrapper Classes](#wrapper-classes).
-  1. When evaluating the expression, the result is also returned as a wrapper class.
-The reason is that the result can be used as a new context for parsing new expressions and might contain additional information.
-If you are just interested in the instance itself, then you can simply unwrap the result by calling `ObjectInfo.getObject()` as done in this example.

 # Features and Short Comings